All posts

 Data migration still happens, but the agent assists with mapping and transformation rather than requiring consultants to write manual scripts.
 Training changes character: instead of teaching 50 people how to operate a system, you teach them what the agent does autonomously and how to handle the exceptions it escalates.

-Soberan deploys in 30 days.
+Soberan targets scoped module deployments in 30 days when integrations, access, and source data are ready.
 This is not a marketing claim made by ignoring complexity — it is a consequence of the architectural shift from human-configured to agent-learned systems.
-The businesses that have taken 30 days are companies with real supply chains, real customer bases, and real financial complexity.
 The timeline compresses because the bottleneck — human configuration and training — is no longer the primary input.

 The 6–18 month timeline will remain true for systems that require humans to do the configuring.
 For systems where the agent does the learning, it is already obsolete.